mystoragebox/Folder_Structure/Music_Folder.md

 * Grouping `This field is used for country of origin`
 * Track Rating
 * Language
-* Keywords `Can be used for naything, I use for auto playlists`
+* Keywords `Can be used for anything, I use for auto playlists`
 ## Images
 These are the images I use in my folders and the naming convention for them.
 * logo.png